jaulz/hoard/README.md

 ## Traits

-Eloquence comes with a system for setting up Traits, which are really just small libraries that you can use with your Eloquent models.
+Hoard comes with a system for setting up Traits, which are really just small libraries that you can use with your Eloquent models.
 The first of these is the count cache.

 ### Cache